Ferredoxin: Bacterial-type ferredoxins

 A group of Fe_{4}S_{4} ferredoxins, originally found in bacteria, has been termed "bacterial-type".
-Bacterial-type ferredoxins may in turn be subdivided into further groups, based on their sequence properties.
+Bacterial-type ferredoxins may in turn be subdivided into groups, based on their sequence properties.
 Most contain at least one conserved domain, including four cysteine residues that bind to a [Fe_{4}S_{4}] cluster.
-In Pyrococcus furiosus Fe_{4}S_{4} ferredoxin, one of the conserved Cys residues is substituted with aspartic acid.
+In Pyrococcus furiosus Fe_{4}S_{4} ferredoxin, one of the conserved Cys residues is substituted with an aspartate residue.

 During the evolution of bacterial-type ferredoxins, intrasequence gene duplication, transposition and fusion events occurred, resulting in the appearance of proteins with multiple iron–sulfur centers.
 In some bacterial ferredoxins, one of the duplicated domains has lost one or more of the four conserved Cys residues.
 These domains have either lost their iron–sulfur binding property or bind to a [Fe_{3}S_{4}] cluster instead of a [Fe_{4}S_{4}] cluster and dicluster-type.

 3-D structures are known for a number of monocluster and dicluster bacterial-type ferredoxins.
 The fold belongs to the α+β class, with 2-7 α-helices and four β-strands forming a barrel-like structure, and an extruded loop containing three "proximal" Cys ligands of the iron–sulfur cluster.

 High-potential iron–sulfur proteins

-High potential iron–sulfur proteins (HiPIPs) form a unique family of Fe_{4}S_{4} ferredoxins that function in anaerobic electron transport chains.
+High potential iron–sulfur proteins (HiPIPs) form a distinct family of Fe_{4}S_{4} ferredoxins that function in anaerobic electron transport chains.
 Some HiPIPs have a redox potential higher than any other known iron–sulfur protein (e.g., HiPIP from Rhodopila globiformis has a redox potential of ca. -450 mV).
 Several HiPIPs have so far been characterized structurally, their folds belonging to the α+β class.
 As in other bacterial ferredoxins, the [Fe_{4}S_{4}] unit forms a cubane-type cluster and is ligated to the protein via four Cys residues.